Why the right Webflow framework matters for scalable websites?

 When talking about Webflow development, a framework often sounds like a minor technical detail that doesn't really matter.
 In practice, it's exactly the opposite.
 A framework directly affects development speed, design consistency, website maintenance, and the long-term growth of a project.
 It's not just about how classes are named, but about how the entire website is structured and approached.

 Without a clear framework, Webflow projects quickly become messy.
 Classes get duplicated, spacing becomes inconsistent, and every new page requires extra thinking and improvisation.
 With a solid framework in place, a project gains a system, not just a visual design.
+Understanding how this connects to scalability is also why most Webflow websites don't scale well without one.

 What a framework means in Webflow